Sawai Jai Singh: Contributions to society, culture, and science

-He ordered the construction of five such buildings—at Delhi, Mathura (in his Agra province), Benares, Ujjain (capital of his Malwa province), and his own capital of Jaipur.
+He ordered the construction of five such buildings—at Delhi, Mathura (in his Agra province), Varanasi, Ujjain (capital of his Malwa province), and his own capital of Jaipur.
 His astronomical observations were remarkably accurate.
 He drew up a set of tables, entitled Zij-i-Muhammadshahi, to enable people to make astronomical observations.
 He instigated the translation into Sanskrit of Euclid's Elements of Geometry, several works on trigonometry, and Napier's work on the construction and use of logarithms.
 Relying primarily on Indian astronomy, his observatories were used to accurately predict eclipses and other astronomical events.
 The observational techniques and instruments used in his observatories were also superior to those used by the European Jesuit astronomers he invited to his observatories.
 Termed as the Jantar Mantar, they consisted of the Ram Yantra (a cylindrical building with an open top and a pillar in its center), the Jai Prakash (a concave hemisphere), the Samrat Yantra (a huge equinoctial dial), the Digamsha Yantra (a pillar surrounded by two circular walls), and the Narivalaya Yantra (a cylindrical dial).